EthanLuu/mobi-smoother/README.md

-# Feel better to watch videos on your phone
+# Make your video experience smoother

 This repo is for an experimental project which targets at making your video experience on mobile phones smoother.

 The **smoother** here means: